 Interface

 The interface of each bike differs, and the ergonomics, user-friendliness, and intuitiveness of the models in this review vary.
 Riders will interact with their e-bikes through their display and controls.
-Although every system we tested was functional, some are advanced and show plenty of information, while others are more basic.
-Our preferred interfaces have controls that are easy to access while riding, with large, easy-to-read digital displays that exhibit various data fields at a glance.
+Although every system we tested was functional, some are advanced and display a wealth of information, while others are more basic.
+Our preferred interfaces feature controls that are easy to access while riding, along with large, easy-to-read digital displays that display various data fields at a glance.
 Some displays are the size of a watch face, while others approach the size of a modern cell phone; some even have charging ports and apps that allow you to use your phone as a display.
-The Trek FX+7S has a built-in quad-lock phone mount that allows you to use your phone as a digital dashboard while the bike keeps your phone charged.
+The Trek FX+7S features a built-in quad-lock phone mount, allowing you to use your phone as a digital dashboard while the bike keeps your phone charged.

 Most modern bikes have advanced control and display systems, but several models stand out.
 The newest Rad Power, Aventon, and Lectric models particularly impressed us with their large digital display screens placed in the center of the handlebars for easy visibility.
 These screens provide a plethora of information, including your current speed, pedal assist level, distance traveled, time, and more.
 These bikes also have user-friendly control buttons next to the left grip, making them easily accessible while riding.
-In addition to this, Aventon has taken an extra step with their Aventure.2 model, which is compatible with the Aventon companion app.
-This app lets you synchronize with your bike's display and change settings, record rides, and share your cycling experiences with the Aventon community.
+Additionally, Aventon has taken an extra step with their Aventure.2 model, which is compatible with the Aventon companion app.
+This app allows you to synchronize with your bike's display, change settings, record rides, and share your cycling experiences with the Aventon community.

-The Ride1Up Prodigy and the Roadster V3 models feature all-in-one units containing the button controls and the display in a single unit mounted to the handlebar by the left grip.
+The Ride1Up Prodigy and the Roadster V3 models feature all-in-one units that combine button controls and displays in a single unit, mounted to the handlebar by the left grip.
 The displays show a vast array of data and are easy to read, although their smaller screen size and location make them a little less user-friendly than models that feature larger screens in the center of the handlebars.

 Credit: Joshua Hutchens